dmlb2000/pacifica-dependencies-cookbook/README.md

-# pacifica-dependencies
+# Pacifica Dependencies

-TODO: Enter the cookbook description here.
+Pacifica cookbook dependencies is used for unit testing the pacifica cookbook.